Covid-19 cases are falling, but experts say kids should still get a vaccine when they can. Here's why - KESQ

 During a White House Covid-19 briefing on Thursday, CDC Director Dr. Rochelle Walensky noted that in the month before the Pfizer vaccine was authorized for people as young as 12, the agency observed “troubling data” about adolescents hospitalized with severe Covid-19.

+The data, released Friday, found that after initially decreasing in early 2021, adolescent hospitalization rates for Covid-19 increased during March to April.
+The increase may have been related to more transmissible coronavirus variants, large numbers of children returning to school and other indoor activities and changes in prevention behaviors, researchers wrote.
+The study looked at the period before a vaccine was authorized for people as young as 12 in May.

-“More concerning were the number of adolescents admitted to the hospital who required treatment in the intensive care unit with mechanical ventilation,” Walensky said, noting the findings are expected to be published Friday.
-“It is these findings within this publication — one that demonstrates the level of severe disease, even among youth, that are preventable — that force us to redouble our motivation to get our adolescents and young adults vaccinated.”
+“More concerning,” Walensky said, were the number of adolescents admitted to the hospital who required treatment in the intensive care unit with mechanical ventilation: Among 204 adolescents hospitalized primarily for Covid-19 during January 1 to March 31, 2021, 31.4% were admitted to an intensive care unit and 4.9% required invasive mechanical ventilation.
+There were no associated deaths, the new study said.

+“It is these findings within this publication — one that demonstrates the level of severe disease, even among youth, that are preventable — that force us to redouble our motivation to get our adolescents and young adults vaccinated,” Walensky said Thursday.

 “I have seen children in the ICU on breathing machines for a month or more.
 Any idea how damaging that is to their lungs?
 It’s so incredibly damaging,” Edwards said.
 She has also seen kids in her hospital’s Covid-19 long haul clinics.
 “I’ve got kids who didn’t get to finish their school year, not because they couldn’t do distance learning, but because they couldn’t get out of bed with this.
 It’s serious.”